 For online, most social media platforms have reporting functions but response times are rarely fast enough to address immediate threats or concerns.
 Go to our Get it Removed section to learn how to remove content from various social media platforms.

 You may also contact a takedown or shut down service to try to remove content, photos, and videos.
 We recommend DMCA.
+Their team will takedown fraudulent websites, personal pictures and videos, or we will empower you with the tools to do it yourself.

 For Immediate Help